lhagemann/talks-i-want-to-give/future-talks.md

 	c. self-healing cloud infrastructure

 ## Introducing Chat to the Enterprise
 A culture and tooling talk.
 Many organizations have decades of reliance on email for communication.
-Even if these orgs have just as long experience with distributed team locations, the synchronous nature of Chat is lost.
+Even if these orgs have a long experience with distributed team locations, the synchronous nature of Chat is lost.
+It is sometimes hard for enterprise orgs to view Chat as a collaboration tool and not just an extension of Instant Messenger or text.

+We'll talk about some of things an individual contributor or a decision influencer can do to ease the transition to chat for Enterprise.

 * Participation is crucial to buy in.
 If you are on the team that introduces Chat to an org, it is incumbent upon you to ensure the Chat system is active.
 * Cat Facts & Karma may be entertaining, but they do nothing to suggest to the enterprise that chat is a valid alternative to email for business communications
 * `@here` and `@all` should be used sparingly.
 Turn them off in Org-wide channels.
+* Bring ChatOps out of the DevOps realm and into the more general channels  ...
+Food Truck bot, or Weather bot or "What's on Tap" bot, to get people used to the idea of using chat to query for common questions
+* automated FAQ: Sick of answering the same question all the time?
+Trigger an auto response on the key phrase (or error message) which links to your wiki page with the answer

+## Infrastructure As Code: What is it good for?
+We hear about Infrastructure as Code all the time.
+We've been hearing about it nearly since the advent of configuration management.
+As the tooling around automating your infrastructure deployments gain popularity, are we hitting some of the same problems we saw with configuration management?
+We have this one tool, so is everything a nail?

+In this talk I will discuss the difference between Configuration Management and Infrastructure as Code; What advantages you have with Infrastructure as code and when perhaps Infrastructure as Code won't work for you.
+We will discuss and maybe debate(?) what constitutes Infrastructure, and how you want to manage these maybe not so obvious bits of your infrastructure.

+* quiver of tools
+* cron jobs
+* DNS
-*
+* monitoring

 ## Less fleshed out ideas